caindy/caindy.github.io/_drafts/hyperobjects-arch-style.md

 2. System-level Architecture
 3. Discussion

-Implementation details are described in terms of modern web technologies; the reader is encouraged to generalize.
+Implementation details are described in terms of common web technologies (JSON, HTTP, etc.); the reader is encouraged to generalize.
 A running example of a retail enterprise is used to frame the narrative.
 The System-level architecture is modeled on the principles outlined in Appendix A. A Service-level implementation is described in Appendix B.

 Motivation
 ==========